EmanAlmuqati/EmanAlmuqati/README.md

 ### Hi there 👋, my name is Eman

-Is student in the Department of Information Systems at UQU, Interested in AI, mobile application development
+Student majoring in information systems in the software engineering department at UQU, Interested in AI, mobile application development

 Skills: